Home » Debt solutions » Sequestration

 Living with Sequestration

 The sequestration process will usually last around a year, at the end of which, your outstanding debts will be written off.
-Through the process you will be required to sell valuable assets, it is likely you will need to sell your home to release the equity in it.
-Similarly, any cars valued above £1000 will need to be sold to pay towards your sequestration, along with any valuable assets that can be sold.
+Through the process you will be required to sell valuable assets.
+It is likely you will need to sell your home to release the equity in it.
+Similarly, any cars valued above £1000 will need to be sold to pay towards your Sequestration, along with any valuable assets that can be sold.

 Once your Sequestration is complete, you will be able to start again with your debts officially written off.
-However, if your trustee deems you can afford a monthly contribution to your creditors, you may need to continue to pay over a period of around four years.
+However, if your trustee deems you can afford a monthly contribution to your creditors, you may need to continue to pay over a period of around 4 years.

 I really cannot speak too highly of MoneyPlus, they literally saved my life.